mattfgowans/Disc-golf-skill-tree/README.md

+# Disc Golf Skill Tree

+A skill tree application for disc golf players to track their achievements and progress.

+## Features

+- Skill Branch: Track your throwing skills and milestones
+- Collection Branch: Monitor your disc collection and equipment
+- Social Branch: Follow your community engagement and social achievements

+## Development

+This project is built with:
+- React
+- TypeScript
+- Material-UI
+- Vite

+## Deployment

+The application is deployed using GitHub Pages and GitHub Actions.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.